National Life Stories: Oral History Programme

-The first NLS project was Leaders of National Life which began in 1988 and which is still added to occasionally.
-The project aimed to ‘record autobiographical interviews with leading British men and women covering their life experience as a whole’ with subjects selected from all fields – including politics, industry, administration, the professions, culture or religion – in order to achieve a balance.
+The first NLS project was Leaders of National Life, which began in 1988 and which is still added to occasionally.
+The project aimed to "record autobiographical interviews with leading British men and women covering their life experience as a whole" with subjects selected from all fields – including politics, industry, administration, the professions, culture or religion – in order to achieve a balance.
 The project specifically aimed to collect interviews with those life stories had not been recorded or published.

-As well as the Leaders of National Life project, which was funded from NLS’s core funds, NLS sought to undertake ‘Special Collections’ with funding sought from professional associations, industry and other institutions - this is the model which has been used ever since.
+As well as the Leaders of National Life project, which was funded from NLS's core funds, NLS sought to undertake "Special Collections" with funding sought from professional associations, industry and other institutions – this is the model that has been used ever since.
 One of the first of these projects was City Lives, which also began in 1988.
 It was led by Paul Thompson (with particularly important help from Sir Nicholas Goodison) and later by Cathy Courtney.
 City Lives was funded entirely from within the City, mostly from smaller donations, but including an especially important grant from the Esmée Fairbairn Foundation.
 This project resulted in a unique collection of nearly 150 in-depth interviews of the financial elite of the City of London.
-The project culminated in an exhibition of memorabilia and photographic portraits of City interviewees at the Bank of England Museum, and in the publication of the book City Lives: The Changing Voices of British Finance (Methuen, 1996, ISBN 0-413-67890-3), edited by Cathy Courtney with an introduction by Paul Thompson.
-A follow-up project, focusing specifically on Barings Bank (An Oral History of Barings) began in 2009 in partnership with the Baring Archive.
+The project culminated in an exhibition of memorabilia and photographic portraits of City interviewees at the Bank of England Museum, and in the publication of the book City Lives: The Changing Voices of British Finance (Methuen, 1996, ISBN 0-413-67890-3), edited by Cathy Courtney, with an introduction by Paul Thompson.
+A follow-up project, focusing specifically on Barings Bank (An Oral History of Barings), began in 2009 in partnership with the Baring Archive.

-Another ‘Special Collection’, also begun in 1988, was The Living Memory of the Jewish Community (which ran until 1999); the project was led by Jennifer Wingate and received donations from Lord Young and the Clore Foundation.
+Another "Special Collection", also begun in 1988, was The Living Memory of the Jewish Community (which ran until 1999); the project was led by Jennifer Wingate and received donations from Lord Young and the Clore Foundation.
 Although the original concept was broader, the project quickly focused its aims on the recording of Jewish Holocaust survivors in Britain, which at that time had been neglected.
-This project (helped with funding secured through Martin Paisner and the Edith and Ferdinand Porjes Charitable Trust) culminated with the publication of an educational pack, Voices of the Holocaust (British Library, 1994) edited by Carrie Supple and Rob Perks; the educational pack later became an online web resource on the British Library website, Voices of the Holocaust.
+This project (helped with funding secured through Martin Paisner and the Edith and Ferdinand Porjes Charitable Trust) culminated with the publication of an educational pack, Voices of the Holocaust (British Library, 1994), edited by Carrie Supple and Rob Perks; the educational pack later became an online web resource on the British Library website, Voices of the Holocaust.